logo_le strade del gusto.jpeg

 2bd0779b-170c-46c0-8c16-9999041db9b7.jpg3b9db505-2c7a-4e63-ad8d-85242cdfc5da.jpgec7bd7de-96c1-4f54-a6ca-e0fd022e6d31.jpg

-The olives are now ready to reach our tables, through organized distribution channels or specialized shops.
+The olives are now ready to reach our tables, through organized distribution channels or specialized stores.

-If accompanied by Sardinian sausage, Sardinian pecorino (more or less aged), bread and a glass of red wine, they make up the most typical of aperitifs (although, between us, despite being excellent and delicious, they are impossible to pair with wine due to their saltiness!!!).
+If accompanied by Sardinian-style sausage, Sardinian pecorino (more or less aged), bread and a glass of red wine, they make up the most typical of appetizers (even though, between us, despite being excellent and delicious, they are impossible to pair with wine because of their saltiness!!!).

 LE STRADE DEL GUSTO@All Right Reserved 2026